Celebrating the beautiful, the abundant & the unexpected during the summer–fall transition

 First, a "texture bowl" featuring Phalaenopsis orchids, succulents, peony pods, foraged tree ivy, and fresh contorted willow from the studio's "grow garden," along with roses, blackberry, seeded eucalyptus, and ming fern asparagus.

-Next, a combination of blue and purple hydrangeas, succulents, monarda, eryngium, foraged bittersweet, and Rex begonia foliage from the studio's grow garden, along with Phalaenopsis orchids, sea holly, and white heather, sourced domestically.
+Next, a combination of blue and purple hydrangeas, succulents, monarda, eryngium, foraged bittersweet, and Rex begonia foliage from the studio's grow garden, along with Phalaenopsis orchids and white heather, sourced domestically.

 Katherine Glazier • Filoli

 Katherine Glazier, a floral design instructor at the public garden estate Filoli in Woodside, California, loves to use locally-grown botanicals in her workshops.

 Here she has filled her urn design to overflowing with lush, late-summer ingredients, including hops, digiplexis (foxglove cousins Digitalis x Isoplexis), roses, scabiosa 'Black Knight', zinnias, eucalyptus, and Panicum 'Frosted Explosion.'